scimad/scimad.github.io/_posts/programming/data/2025-03-15-all-sql-you-need-to-know.markdown

 ---
 layout: post
 title:  "SQL"
-date:   2025-03-15 11:41 +
+date:   2025-03-16 11:41 +1100
-categories: posts
+categories: data
 ---

 # Quick SQL Guide

 ### A. Notes from Alex The Analyst Video
-[This reference](#alex-the-analyst) covers the following topics and I am taking notes of the non trivial syntaxes and concepts:
+[This reference](#references) covers the following topics and I am taking notes of the non trivial syntaxes and concepts:

 Basic:
 - Intro